-Typically, the content's thumbnail is made invisible while it's being dragged.
-This creates the effect of it being moved from one location to another.
+Typically, the content in the side panel is made invisible while it's being dragged.
+This creates the effect of the content being moved from one location to another.

 The dropped state is when the content is added to the user's design.
 If the content was made invisible in the side panel, it's made visible again.

 Supported content types